 Who?
 How and Why?
+Form Tutor Register your child each morning Relay important messages and key information each day Responsible for daily Attendance data and Behaviour monitoring Main point of initial contact for Parent / Carers.
 Subject Teacher Sets targets based on your child's needs Will be ultimately responsible for ensuring that your child's needs are met through high quality differentiated and personalised teaching (Quality First Teaching); subject teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-SENCO Miss G Bell Ensures that SEND provision is provided in line with the SEND Code of Practice Oversees the day to day running of the learning support department Signposts parents and pupils to external agencies as required; makes referrals to other agencies as appropriate Coordinates the provision and intervention available to young people Line manager for the Teaching Assistant Team Provides pastoral support to pupils Identifies pupils who require intervention and additional support Can support with effective target setting Regularly reviewing and monitoring pupil progress and identifying pupils at risk of underachievement Monitors the effectiveness of intervention groups through the use of provision maps for each year group Will lead review meetings and complete relevant paperwork SEN Administration Will set up and maintain robust record keeping systems for all pupils on the additional needs list May provide support for monitoring and supporting personal, social and emotional needs of your child Directed by the SENCO Teaching Assistants (in class) Day to day support within the classroom with classroom based tasks May provide additional individual support, e.g. note taking, scribing, repeating information, breaking down of tasks.
-Directed by the teacher to support the tasks set
+SENCo Ensures that SEND provision is provided in line with the SEND Code of Practice Mrs H Sykes Oversees the day to day running of the SEND department Signposts parents and pupils to external agencies as required; Deputy SENCo Makes referrals to other agencies as appropriate Mrs R Sharp Coordinates the provision and intervention available to young people Line manager for the SEND Team Provides pastoral support to pupils Identifies pupils who require intervention and additional support Can support with effective target setting Regularly reviewing and monitoring pupil progress and identifying pupils at risk of underachievement Monitors the effectiveness of intervention groups through the use of provision maps for each year group Will lead review meetings and complete relevant paperwork